 Joel Burns is an American politician.
 A former chair of the city’s Historic Landmarks Commission, Planning and Zoning Commission, and city councilman for District 9 in Fort Worth, Texas, he received extensive press attention in October 2010 after speaking at a council meeting about the issue of suicide among lesbian, gay, bisexual and transgender youth, as part of Dan Savage's It Gets Better campaign.
 Burns has a Master in Public Administration from the Harvard Kennedy School in Cambridge, Massachusetts.

-Jill helps lead the ongoing vision of the Downtown Oklahoma City Partnership (DOKC), a not-for-profit organization created in 2000 to manage and market the Business Improvement District of OKC.
-With her background in PR/ Marketing, and specialties in Strategic Planning, Community Relations, Placemaking, Place Management, Marketing, Public Relations and Crisis Management, and Branding, Jill works to energize the experience of visitors to Oklahoma City.
-She has BA from OSU in Journalism/ Marketing; MBA from University of Central Oklahoma.
+Jill leads the Downtown Oklahoma City Partnership (DOKC), a not-for-profit organization created in 2000 to manage and market the Business Improvement District of OKC.
+She has a BA from OSU in Journalism/ Marketing and an MBA from the University of Central Oklahoma.
+With her background in PR/ Marketing, and specialties in Strategic Planning, Community Relations, Placemaking, Place Management, Marketing, Public Relations, Crisis Management, and Branding, Jill works strives to energize the visitors' experience of OKC.

-Peter C. Bosselmann, Professor of the Graduate School in Architecture, City & Regional Planning, Landscape Architecture and Urban Design
+UC Berkeley, Graduate School Professor of Architecture, City & Regional Planning, Landscape Architecture and Urban Design

 Peter Bosselmann works nationally and internationally on urban design and planning projects.
 He established urban simulation laboratories in Milan, New York City, and Tokyo, modeled after the Berkeley laboratory that has been under his direction since 1983.
 His publications have appeared in a wide range of academic and professional journals.
-In his recent book, Urban Transformation - Understanding City Design and Form by Island Press, Bosselmann reflects on design methods as sources of knowledge necessary for design practice.
-Together with colleagues, he is currently working on a Global Metropolitan Observatory and a new book on the Metropolitan Landscape.
+His recent book, Urban Transformation - Understanding City Design and Form by Island Press reflects on design methods as necessary sources of knowledge for design.
+He is currently collaborating on a Global Metropolitan Observatory and writing a new book on the Metropolitan Landscape.